 - Some medicines and foods can affect how ifosfamide works.
 Tell your doctor if you have received other cancer drugs or radiation treatments.
 Also tell your doctor if you are using any of the following:

 - Aprepitant, fosaprepitant, rifampin, sorafenib, or St John's wort

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, anemia, bones or bone marrow problems, brain disease, heart disease, lung problems, urinary tract problems, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, or heart disease.
+Tell your doctor if you have a weak immune system or an infection.